ylegoc/evl/README.md

 # EVL
 EVL is a Java library that implements **multimethods** with a nice, simple and powerful interface.
-Let's start with the standard *Asteroid* example of dimension 2:
+Let's start with the standard *Asteroid* example of dimension two:

 ```java